-It may be used to control acute and chronic pain.
+Chiropractors may use it to control acute and chronic pain.
 This method uses electrical pulses to simulate the action of signals coming from the neurons.

 These gentle electrical drifts target either the muscles or the nerves.
 This therapy for muscle recovery sends signals to targeted muscles to make them contract.

-By causing repeated muscle contractions, the blood flow, and rehabilitation of injured muscles improves.
-Those muscles also improve their energy within repeated cycles of contraction and relaxation.
+The blood flows by causing repeated muscle contractions, and injured muscles rehabilitate.
+Those muscles also enhance their energy within repeated cycles of contraction and relaxation.

 Physical therapists also use this ultrasound technique.
 First, a gel is applied to the patient’s skin to help spread the ultrasound waves into the tissues.
 The ultrasound inquiry is gently swirled over the wanted area.

-With massage, the soft tissues improve circulation, reduce swelling and pain.
+With massage, the soft tissues improve circulation and reduce swelling and pain.
 It also speeds up the natural healing process.
 Massages stimulate blood circulation that helps with removing toxins.

 The massagers use their fingers, thumbs, and elbows to massage muscles and connective tissue.
-Swedish massage uses long strokes and light pressure to give relaxation to the patient’s pain.
+Swedish massage uses long strokes and light pressure to relax the patient’s pain.

 Deep tissue massage is a forceful way that frees tension deep in the muscles and connective tissues while relieving pain.

 Acupressure is a massage technique based on the theories of Traditional Chinese Medicine.
-Finger pressure is applied to mobilize or drive energy at specific spots on the body named as acupressure points or acupoints.
+Finger pressure is applied to mobilize or drive energy at specific body spots, named acupressure points or acupoints.

-These acupressure points are physical spots that can be located to release blocked or congested energy centers in the body.
-Acupressure system requires this therapy to open blockages allowing energy or Qi (chee) to flow freely.
+These acupressure points are physical spots that you can locate to release blocked or congested energy centers in the body.
+The acupressure system requires this therapy to open blockages allowing energy or Qi (chee) to flow freely.

-Chiropractic most used methods may shift between heat and ice therapy.
-Ice packs may be used to anesthetize the back for a 10 to 15 minute period and then switched to heat.
+Chiropractic’s most used methods may shift between heat and ice therapy.
+They may use ice packs to anesthetize the back for a 10 to 15-minute period and then switch to heat.

 There are two kinds of heat therapy:

-This is done with electric heating pads and in saunas.
+This is done with electric heating pads and saunas.
 This draws out moisture from the body, and there is a chance of skin dehydration.
-But, some patients feel that dry heat is the easiest to apply, and feels the best.
+But, some patients feel that dry heat is the easiest to apply and feels the best.

-This includes hot baths, steamed towels, or moist heating packs can help in the heat’s entrance into the muscles, and some patients feel that moist heat gives better pain relief.
+This includes hot baths, steamed towels, or moist heating packs that can help enter the heat’s entrance into the muscles.
+Some patients feel that sweltering heat gives better pain relief.

-The most useful heat treatments are the ones that can keep their heat at the proper temperature (that’s warm).
-You must be careful with the heat to prevent the burning on the skin.
+The most helpful heat treatments are the ones that can keep their heat at the proper temperature (that’s warm).
+You must be careful with the heat to prevent burning on the skin.

-For more severe pains, longer sessions of heat may be better (from 30 mins to 2 hours).
+For more severe pains, longer heat sessions may be better (from 30 mins to 2 hours).

-In this massage, a standard ice cube may be used, but it’s more useful to do it with a bigger ice piece.
+A standard ice cube may be used in this massage, but doing it with a more significant ice piece is more beneficial.
 You can let someone else give this ice massage to you.

 It would be best if you lay on your stomach in a comfortable position.
-Placing a pillow or towel under the hips will help you to keep tension off the lower back.
+Placing a pillow or towel under the hips will help keep tension off the lower back.

 You can also give yourself ice massages by lying on your side and reaching and moving in circles throughout your sensitive places.

 This method uses water.
-By changing its temperature, hydrotherapy focuses on the body’s response to hot or cold stimuli.
+Hydrotherapy focuses on the body’s response to hot or cold stimuli by changing its temperature.

-In chiropractic, hydrotherapy may reduce the sensitivity of pain through cold incentives that numb the pain, and the use of thermal stimuli increase blood movement and start the healing process.
+In chiropractic, hydrotherapy may reduce pain sensitivity through cold incentives that numb the pain, and thermal stimuli increase blood movement and start the healing process.

-A thermal camera is being used to present by coloring hues indicating the blood flow.
+A thermal camera is used to present coloring hues indicating the blood flow.
 For example, red hues would indicate higher IR radiation.

-Infrared radiation is used by chiropractors to adapt regular temperature changes from abnormal differences and to assess underlying conditions that are creating pain.
+Chiropractors use infrared radiation to adapt to regular temperature changes from abnormal differences and assess underlying conditions creating pain.